 Q: How do I apply for a job at the Adams County Sheriff’s Office?

-Q: How do I obtain records from the ACSO?
+Q: How do I obtain a background check from the ACSO?

 Q: How does the new ordinance about false alarming systems read?

 Sex Offender FAQs

 A: You should contact Deputy Karren Ewing at the Adams County Sheriff’s Office immediately.
 It is possible that they are a convicted Sex Offender from another County or State and have not registered to live in Adams County; therefore that person is Non-Compliant under State Law, which is a Felony.